open-estuary/estuary/doc/Readme.4HiKey.md

 ```
 If you get more information about uefi, please visit https://github.com/96boards/documentation/wiki/HiKeyUEFI

-More detail information about how to deploy target system into HiKey board, please refer to Deploy_Manual.txt.
+More detail information about how to deploy target system into HiKey board, please refer to [Deploy_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Deploy_Manual.4HiKey.md).

-More detail information about how to config this WiFi function into HiKey board, please refer to Setup_HiKey_Wifi_Env.txt.
+More detail information about how to config this WiFi function into HiKey board, please refer to [Setup_HiKey_Wifi_Env.md](https://github.com/open-estuary/estuary/blob/master/doc/Setup_HiKey_WiFi_Env.4HiKey.md).

-More detail information about distributions, please refer to Distributions_Guider.txt
+More detail information about distributions, please refer to [Distributions_Guider.md](https://github.com/open-estuary/estuary/blob/master/doc/Distributions_Guide.4All.md).

-More detail information about toolchains, please refer to Toolchains_Guider.txt
+More detail information about toolchains, please refer to [Toolchains_Guider.md](https://github.com/open-estuary/estuary/blob/master/doc/Toolchains_Guide.4All.md).

-More detail information about how to benchmark system, please refer to Caliper_Manual.txt
+More detail information about how to benchmark system, please refer to [Caliper_Manual.md](https://github.com/open-estuary/estuary/blob/master/doc/Caliper_Manual.4All.md).

-More detail information about how to access remote boards in OpenLab, please refer to Boards_in_OpenLab.txt
+More detail information about how to access remote boards in OpenLab, please refer to [Boards_in_OpenLab](https://github.com/open-estuary/estuary/blob/master/doc/Caliper_Manual.txt.4All).